cnorthway/tmk_keyboard/converter/adb_usb/README.md

+# Notes for Pro Micro Shield

+- `config.h` has some `#define`s for features on the shield, make sure they're enabled.
+- To buid a keymap that supports the DIP switches, use the new `UNIMAP_ADB_WITH_DIP` macro to build a unimap layout.
+Example usage can be seen in the `unimap_cnorthway.c` file.
+Keep in mind higher layers will override lower layers if both are active.
+- Pro Micros come with the Arduino/Caterina bootloader by default, so the `dfu` target won't work.
+Use avrdude as shown in `flash.sh` or flash a dfu capable bootloader (untested).

+original README follows:

 ADB to USB keyboard converter
 =============================
 This firmware converts Apple ADB keyboard/mouse protocol to USB and you can use old ADB keyboard/mouse on modern computer.
 It works on TMK ADB-USB converter or AVR microcontroller(ATMega32U4/2).